China gives long-awaited GM crop approvals amid U.S. trade talks

 China had not approved any GM crops for import since July 2017, when it cleared two products following high-level talks with Washington.
 It also approved two products in June 2017.

-China’s scientific advisory board on GM crops met in June but did not give the go ahead for imports of any products.
+China’s scientific advisory board on GM crops met in June but did not give the go-ahead for imports of any products.

 “China’s approval of the new GMO products is paving the way for China to import large volumes of U.S. soybeans in the future.
 It is a positive signal,” said Li Qiang, chief analyst with Shanghai JC Intelligence Co Ltd.